Position

 How to become a Real Estate Appraiser?

-4. Pass the state licensing exam.
+3. Pass a licensing exam.

 How long does it take to become a Real Estate Appraiser?